jahangeeraslam1/logInjestionProject/README.md

 ## 🌟 Project Overview

-Let's be hoenst, injesting logs from multiple data sources into a SIEM can be a challenging task within SIEM migrations...
+Let's be honest, injesting logs from multiple data sources into a SIEM can be a challenging task within SIEM migrations...

-You need to identify all the data soruces within the organisation, collate a list of every single log type, figure out how you are going to handle migration of threat detection rules, its a sticky one.
+You need to identify all the data soruces within an organisation, collate a list of every single log type, determine the best injestion workflow, figure out how you are going to handle migration of threat detection rules etc... its a sticky one.

 I've created this github repo to outline some of the methods which can be leveraged for log injestion into your new SIEM.